Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Vitamin D Supplements and Prevention of Cancer and Cardiovascular Disease

-VITAL randomised trial of 25,871 participants followed for 5.3 years.
-Vitamin D3 supplementation (2,000 IU/d) did not reduce the incidence of invasive cancer or major cardiovascular events in an unselected population.
+VITAL trial of 25,871 participants followed for more than five years.
+In this general population, vitamin D3 did not reduce the primary cancer or cardiovascular outcomes.

 Frequently Asked Questions